-BIOL 3402 (4-3-3) Ecology
+BIOL 3402 (4-3-3) Ecology (S-L)

 A study of the interrelationships between plants and animals and their environment with emphasis on ecosystems, energy flow, populations, and community structure and function.
+This course contains a field-based service-learning component.
 Periodically.
-Prerequisite: BIOL 1401.
+Prerequisite: BIOL 1406.